simplifyinsights/tableau-colors/README.md

 Color is a great way to impart vitality, provide visual continuity, communicate status information, give feedback in response to user actions, and help people visualize data.
 Look to the system’s color scheme for guidance when picking app tint colors that look great individually and in combination, on both light and dark backgrounds.

 Website: https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/#dynamic-system-colors

+## Metro

+Microsoft design language (or MDL)is a design language created by Microsoft.
+The design language evolved in Windows Media Center and Zune and was formally introduced as Metro during the unveiling of Windows Phone 7.